Finn is a clinician with a Master's in Social Work from CSU Bakersfield. He also has a Master's in Library Science.

 - books supportive of gang subcultures (STGs—see glossary)

 There is actually a list of Prohibited Publications that is sent from Sacramento (in California prisons) that lists specific titles.
 While many of them are related to erotic literature or extreme Hip Hop culture, there are some titles which might be considered notable works that have been excluded.
 The second book of the Game of Thrones series, for example, is not permitted in the libraries.
 The others books have been cleared.

 Some other differences include limited computer access.
 In many libraries, computer terminals are restricted to legal databases exclusively.
 Making the material available through a CD ROM database saves space because otherwise the library would have to store all the legal publications, and that would be composed of several hundred volumes.
 There is no internet access in a prison library.

 Copy services are limited to legal materials only.
 Inmates pay for copies as well through their personal accounts by filling out a form.
 Copies in the public library are done at will, and there is no restriction on subject matter in the outside world.

 Newspapers are limited usually to publications such as USA Today for security reasons.

 In both the public sector and prison world, libraries face limited budgets.
-Of course the emphasis in the public library is more general and there usually are a larger selection of materials available in the public arena.
+Of course, the emphasis in the public library is more general, and there usually is a larger selection of materials available in the public arena.
 In prison, the emphasis is on law and legal research.

 The Security Level or Yard Often Depicts the Library Layout